-Complete examples of configuration files can be found here.
-Examples are also installed as documentation files, typically in /usr/share/doc/knot-resolver/examples/ directory (location may be different based on your Linux distribution).
+Easiest way to configure Knot Resolver is to paste your configuration into configuration file /etc/knot-resolver/kresd.conf.
+Complete configurations files for examples in this chapter can be found here.
+The example configuration files are also installed as documentation files, typically in directory /usr/share/doc/knot-resolver/examples/ (their location may be different based on your Linux distribution).
+Detailed configuration of daemon and implemented modules can be found in configuration reference: